yjh-jy/dsa3101-bank-marketing-group-1/customer_engagement/engagement_summary.md

 | `total_logins_per_week` | Weekly digital login volume |
 | `total_transaction_amt` / `transaction_count` | Overall transaction activity metrics |

+Note:
+- The `is_high_value_user` flag was defined using the median cutoff of login activity and transaction volume.
+Median was chosen over mean to reduce the influence of extreme values and to segment users into two balanced groups for operational simplicity.
+- `transaction_frequency` was normalised by tenure to account for differing customer lifespans and enable fairer comparison across new and long-term customers.
+- For the `is_recently_active` flag, a 30-day threshold was selected to align with typical business reporting cycles (monthly engagement tracking) and balances recent activity with adequate sample size.

 ## 2. Key Insights by Plot Type

 ### A. Boxplots (Continuous Features by Engagement)